 There’s no hand rail between you and some big drops.
 If you are visiting with young children you will need to hold their hands so you know where they are at all times.

-It’s at this point that you see the first section of turquoise water below.
-It might look inviting but this part isn’t for swimming.
+It’s at this point that you see the first section of deep turquoise water below.
+It might look inviting but this part is harder to swim in.
 There’s no easy way to enter and exit it – another reason to keep hold of little ones.

-However, there’s no chance of getting lost.
+There’s no chance of getting lost.
 Just keep following the valley floor.
+You should reach the main pools in an hour.

 Swimming at Wadi Shab